Israel Needs Precision Pac Men!

 To date, the IAF has strafed Hezbollah turf from the skies, displacing at least 750,000 Lebanese, injuring over 1400, killing hundreds, and generally pulverizing southern Lebanon, south Beirut, and the Bekaa Valley in the east.

-To those who will counter by saying that many IAF victims are Hezbollah supporters from suspected Hezbollah hideouts—some from boulevards named for Nasrallah—the answer is: yes, but they’re still mostly civilian non-combatants.
+To those who will counter by saying that many IAF victims are Hezbollah supporters from suspected Hezbollah hideouts—some from boulevards named for Nasrallah—the answer is: perhaps so, but they’re still mostly civilian non-combatants.

 The city of Haifa, usually a hub of economic activity, is a ghost town.
 Israeli border communities are deserted.
 Lebanon has been reduced to rubble, again.
 The IAF’s shock-and-awe is, moreover, futile.
 Its brute force has had catastrophic effects on innocents and infrastructure for a rather poor return.
 Only 100 to 120 Hezbollah fighters have been eliminated (they have several thousand) and their “subterranean arms caches” show no signs of drying up.